error

 • The Chief Executive

-The Elected and Nominated Board Members, including the Senior Elected Board Member, are drawn from the partnership with a sufficient mix of competency, experience and independence of the day-to-day running of the firm.
+The Elected Board Members are drawn from the partnership with a sufficient mix of competency, experience and independence of the day-to-day running of the firm.
 The Elected Members serve three-year terms, extendable up to a maximum of five years, to maintain relevant skills and breadth of experience.
-Nominated members of the Board are appointed following their nomination by the Chair and approval by Partner vote, for a fixed term.

 The Board is attended by the Chair of the Public Interest Committee, the Chair of the Audit Board and by other Independent Non-Executives (INEs).